Best Diet for Crested Gecko

 Crested Gecko Nutritional Profile

 Dietary planning for Crested Gecko starts with understanding this species's 18x18x24" vertical minimum physique and docile character.
 Over a 15-20 years lifespan, the right nutrition foundation prevents many common health issues.
 Crested Gecko reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Crested Gecko to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Crested Gecko to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Crested Gecko